Windcatcher: Egypt

 In Egypt windcatchers are known as malqaf, pl. malaaqef.
 They are generally shaped as right triangular prisms with the vertical side left open and facing directly up or down wind (one of each per building).
 They work best if oriented within 10 degrees of wind direction; larger angles allow the wind to escape.
-Windcatchers were used in traditional ancient Egyptian architecture, and only started to fall out of use in the mid-1900s C.E..
+Windcatchers were used in traditional ancient Egyptian architecture, and only started to fall out of use in the mid-20th century.
 Their use is now being re-examined, as air conditioning accounts for 60% of Egypt's peak electrical power demand (and thus the need for 60% of its generating capacity).

 Windcatchers in Egypt are often used in conjunction with other passive cooling elements.

 Middle East and Asia

-Windcatchers are common feature across many Middle Eastern countries influenced by the spread of culture under Islamic rule.
+Windcatchers are a common feature across many Middle Eastern countries, influenced by the spread of Islamic culture.

 Iran

-In Iran, which is where this technology originates, a windcatcher is called a bâdgir, bâd "wind" + gir "catcher" (بادگیر).
+In Iran, a windcatcher is called a bâdgir, bâd "wind" + gir "catcher" (بادگیر).
 The devices were used in Achaemenid architecture.
 They are used in the hot, dry areas of the Central Iranian Plateau, and in the hot, humid coastal regions.

 Central Iran shows large diurnal temperature variation with an arid climate.
 Most buildings are constructed from thick ceramic with high insulation values.
 Towns centered on desert oases tend to be packed very closely together with high walls and ceilings, maximizing shade at ground level.
 The heat of direct sunlight is minimized with small windows that face away from the sun.

 The windcatcher's effectiveness had led to its routine use as a refrigerating device in Iran.
-Many traditional water reservoirs (ab anbars), which are capable of storing water at near freezing temperatures during summer months, are built with windcatchers.
+Many traditional water reservoirs (ab anbars), which are capable of storing water at near-freezing temperatures during summer months, are built with windcatchers.
 The evaporative cooling effect is strongest in the driest climates, such as on the Iranian plateau, leading to the ubiquitous use of windcatchers in drier areas such as Yazd, Kerman, Kashan, Sirjan, Nain, and Bam.

 Windcatchers tend to have one, four, or eight openings.
 In the city of Yazd, all windcatchers are four- or eight-sided.
 The construction of a windcatcher depends on the direction of airflow at that specific location: if the wind tends to blow from only one side, it is built with only one downwind opening.
 This is the style most commonly seen in Meybod, 50 kilometers from Yazd: the windcatchers are short and have a single opening.

 Windcatchers in Iran may be quite elaborate, due to their use as status symbols.

 A small windcatcher is called a shish-khan in traditional Persian architecture.
 Shish-khans can still be seen on top of ab anbars in Qazvin and other northern cities in Iran.
 These seem to function more as ventilators than as the temperature regulators seen in the central deserts of Iran.